UlieS/iota.link/README.md

 To protect against evil maid attacks, write access to this repository has only been granted to my GitHub account, protected by a strong password and two-factor authentication.

-In the end, it always comes down to trust.
-I trust GitHub, Netlify and Let's Encrypt in order to provide this service.
-I trust you not to misuse the service.
-In turn, you have to make a decision whether to trust me.

 ### Note on address reuse (donations)